 Room and board in all cases is contracted on an academic-year basis.
 Rooms in residence halls on campus and rooms in college-operated apartment buildings are available at the following costs:

 All students who live in a residence hall on campus must take board.
 Students residing in the apartments may choose whether they contract for a board plan.
 The college offers three declining-balance board plans.
 The balance is reduced as meals are taken.
+Plan A is for heavier eaters while Plan C is for lighter eaters.
 The following plans are available:

 Students will be charged for Plan B unless they indicate otherwise.
-Students not living on campus may also contract for board or may purchase commuter commons points that include a 10 percent bonus.
+Students not living on campus may also contract for board or may purchase commuter commons points.
 Plans can also be supplemented by the purchase of additional food points.
+Unused points are not refunded.
+See the Residence Life web page for additional details.
 Students with special dietary problems are not granted exceptions to the board requirement.
 They should, however, consult the food service dietitian before making arrangements for room and board on campus to determine whether their particular needs can be accommodated.